WHAT SHOULD I BRING TO MY SWIM LESSON?

 WHAT IF MY CHILD IS SICK?

-Use your best judgment, but if your child has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, you should not bring them to class.
+Please keep your child at home, and do not attend class if your child is sick or has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, you should not bring them to class.
 If they have a runny nose or a cough, coming to class can actually be good for them.

 DO I NEED TO SWITCH CLASSES IF MY CHILD EARNS A RIBBON?